Dana-Ferguson/time_machine/README.md

 0) Dartify classes (they are very dotnetified atm)
 0) Remove @internal's before 1.0 (do not consider an @internal annotated field as a public API)

-I'm working more on #4 and since it leads to being able to do #2 and #3.

 There is a C# project that converts the NodaTime db into pieces (not included in this repository).

 I'm thinking that JS/VM specific functions will be VM by default, and I'm thinking we can use